-How to Find Your Average eCommerce Order Value in Google Analytics
+How to Find Your Average Order Value in Google Analytics

 Do you want to know the average value of each eCommerce transaction in your online store?
-You can easily find out by looking at the Average Order Value metrics in Google Analytics.
+You can easily find out by finding your Average Order Value in Google Analytics.

-But if you’ve never used Google Analytics before, then it can be tricky to set up eCommerce tracking and navigate through the reports to find the data you need.
+But if you’ve never used Google Analytics before or don’t know how to navigate it, then it can be tricky to set up eCommerce tracking and navigate through the reports to find the data you need.

 So, in this article, we’ll show you how to find your average eCommerce order value in Google Analytics.